 The big snowfall this winter provided 24 WMC boaters with 11,000 cubic feet per second of beautiful water in the Green River on their May 17-19 boating trip.
 Those participating were - Robyn Heilbrun, Heidi DeMartis, Kelly and Martin Beumer, Bret Mathews, Neal Olsen, Kevin Earl, Tony Zimmer, Bob Cady, John Marks, Greg Clark, Tanner Morrill, Deirdre Flynn, Mohamed Abdallah, Wilmer Sandoval, Katie and Logan Rios, Marty Goldsberry, Geoff Hardies, Chris Cox, Natasja Fisher, Colin Dunn, Virginia Price and Shane Andrus.
 The weather was still a bit cool but sunny on Saturday.
 Unfortunately, 15-20 mph wind with gusts to 35 mph prevented rafting on Sunday.

 Friday May 17 - cloudy and cool.
 Loading went smoothly and quickly at the boat shed.
 Coordination by Bret and Kelly along with ample labor allowed loading of trucks and trailers to go swiftly and securely prior to any rain.
-Eleven rode in the rental van, four in Neal’s truck and nine drove their personal vehicles.
+Eleven rode in the rental van, four in Neal's truck and nine drove their personal vehicles.
 The drive was interesting with snow flying at Soldier Pass and winds pushing the van around a bit from there onward.
-Most of the crew stopped at Ray’s Tavern for dinner on Friday.
+Most of the crew stopped at Ray's Tavern for dinner on Friday.
 Good cheeseburger and fries!
-Upon arrival at iCamp, tents were pitched in no time.
+Upon arrival at iCamp, tents were pitched in no time, boats were inflated and loaded onto the trailer.

 Dinner, dessert, campfire and good conversation concluded the day.
 Oh, and singing Happy Birthday to Bret followed by celebratory Fireball shots added to the revelry.